plgagne/Game-Boy-Essentials/_articles/Mario Golf.md

 - Published by Nintendo
 - Developed by Camelot Software Planning & Nintendo

 {% include figure.html type="boxart" figcaption="It’s hard to read, but the text at the bottom says *For all players hoping to touch the true entertainment*.
-A wonderful nonsensical Japanese word-salad of English words.
+A wonderful nonsensical Japanese word salad of English words.
 I love it!" %}

 ## {{ page.description }}